addrummond/live_server_actions/README.md

 ### The Typescript fallback type

-If no Typescript equivalent is defined for an Elixir type, or if no `@spec` was defined for a server action, `any` is used by default as a fallback type.
+If no Typescript equivalent is defined for an Elixir type, or if no `@spec` was defined for a server action, then `any` is used by default as a fallback type for arguments and return values.
 You can change this default to `unknown`:

 ```elixir
 use LiveServerActions, typescript_fallback_type: :unknown